corinat/tutorials/foss4g-2019/README.md

 More details about how to create a cross platform micro GIS environment with Vagrat can be found in this article:
      http://mapwizard.eu/articles/vagrant/index.html

-More details about how to create a cross platform micro GIS environment with Vagrat can be found at www.mapwizard.eu in this article: http://mapwizard.eu/articles/vagrant/index.html